Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

-\item The letter $N$ denotes a finite positive constant which may have different values along the argument while the dependence will be informed; $N=N(a,b,\cdots)$ means that this $N$ depends only on the parameters inside the parentheses.
+\item The letter $N$ denotes a finite positive constant which may have different values along the argument, whose dependence will be specified in context; $N=N(a,b,\cdots)$ means that this $N$ depends only on the parameters inside the parentheses.

 \item For a list of parameters $L$, $A\lesssim_{L} B$ means that $A\leq N(L)B$, and $A\simeq _{L}B$ means that $A\lesssim_{L} B$ and $B\lesssim_{L} A$.

 \item $a \vee b :=\max\{a,b\}$, $a \wedge b :=\min\{a,b\}$.